grufkork/rkbx_link/README.md

  - `/time` (float) Current track position in seconds
  - `/playback_speed` (float) Current playback speed/pitch, 1.0 for normal speed, 2.0 for double speed etc.
  - `/track/[1|2|3|4|master]/[title|artist|album]` (string) Title/artist/album of the current track on deck 1, 2, 3 or 4, or the master deck.

+# Troubleshooting
+Try the following if you run into issues.
+If you even after going through all these still are having problems, please [open an issue](https://github.com/grufkork/rkbx_link/issues/new) on GitHub.

+### The program fails to connect to Rekordbox
+- Make sure you have selected the correct Rekordbox version in the config file.
+- Check that have the correct number of decks set in the config file.
+Selecting 4 decks when you only have 2 will prevent the program from connecting.
+- Esnure Rekordbox is running and has a track loaded in the deck you are trying to read.
+- Try updating the program or the offsets.

+### Some decks are not working
+Make sure you have the correct number of decks set in the config file.

+### The program starts and immediately disappears
+A catastrophic failure has occurred.
+Open a command prompt in the directory where rkbx_link.exe is located and run `rkbx_link.exe` from there.
+You can now see the error in the console.
+You will probably want to enable debug in the config, copy the output and open an issue on GitHub.